mohammad-oghli/OpenVINO-API/readme.md

   } </pre>

 ## Update Note
-Regarding deploying and running the project on Daisi, unfortunately Daisi Platform has been shut down and no longer support running FAAS on the cloud
+Regarding deploying and running the project on Daisi, unfortunately Daisi platform has been shut down and no longer support running FAAS on the cloud

 So I will migrate the project soon to **Hugging Face** which is more reliable plateform for deploying ML models